Disclaimer: I own nothing

-I don't blame her for hating Damian, he's a moron with decently powerful magic, the brain (and hygiene of a troll), he's a fervent follower of Dumbledore, wants to be an Auror or a Quidditch superstar, and he's a bully.
+I don't blame her for hating Damian, he's a moron with decently powerful magic, and the brain (and hygiene of a troll).
+He's a fervent follower of Dumbledore, wants to be an Auror or a Quidditch superstar, and he's a bully.

-He'd deny it, calling his bullying harmless 'jokes' and 'pranks', but as the victim of most of them, they are not funny, and they certainly aren't harmless.
+He'd deny it, calling his bullying harmless 'jokes' and 'pranks', but as the victim of most of them, they are not amusing, and they certainly aren't harmless.

 Even next year when he leaves, I'll be stuck dealing with his two sidekicks, Fred and George.